Primary Navigation Mobile

 A multimeter can help you find out if your car has any electrical faults draining the battery.

-If your car battery is repeatedly going flat, but there’s no obvious cause, you can test the voltage with a battery tester.
+If your car battery is repeatedly going flat, but there’s no obvious cause, you need to test the voltage using a battery tester – also known as a multimeter.
 With the engine turned off, attach the tester to the battery.
-If you see the voltage decrease on the multimeter’s screen, there’s probably an electrical component that’s consuming electricity when it shouldn’t be – known as a parasitic drain.
+If you see the voltage decrease on the multimeter’s screen, there’s probably an electrical component that’s consuming electricity when it shouldn’t be – that’s known as a parasitic drain.

 Older cars often have butchered wiring looms and parasitic drains are commonly caused by poor earth connections.
 Likely culprits include poorly installed headlights and dodgy aftermarket stereos.
 Faults are tricky to find, and wiring looms are expensive to replace when damaged.
 Unless you’re confident in your ability to fix the problem, take your car to a garage or call out an auto electrician who can trace and fix the drain.